noahehall/multicloud/providers/aws/services/database/neptune.md

   - avoids the larger writer instance from handling changes too quickly for the reader to maintain pace.
 - you should probably re-read the following links every so often
   - graph data model
+  - transactions, specifically the conflict resolution section
+- optimal concurrency for writing or querying data is twice the number of vCPUs:

 ### anti patterns